Near La Porte in Plumas County, California — The American West (Pacific Coastal)

 Erected 1991 by E Clampus Vitus, Frank C. Reilly Chapter No. 5978.

 Location.
-Marker is missing.
-It was located near 39° 39.696′ N, 121° 0.418′ W. Marker was near La Porte, California, in Plumas County.
-Marker was on Lexington Hill Road, on the Touch for map.
+Touch for map.
 Marker was in this post office area: Strawberry Valley CA 95981, United States of America.
+Touch for directions.

 Other nearby markers.
 At least 8 other markers are within 2 miles of this location, measured as the crow flies.
 Lexington Ski Hill (approx. 1.2 miles away); Benjamin W. Barnes (approx. 1.8 miles away); “Quick Silver Charley” (approx. 1.8 miles away); Emigrant Trail (approx. 1.8 miles away); La Porte (approx. 1.8 miles away); Lotta Crabtree (approx. 1.8 miles away); The Union Hotel (approx. 1.9 miles away); Rabbit Creek House (approx. 1.9 miles away).
 Touch for a list and map of all markers in La Porte.